KirankumarAmbati/I-can-not-REACT/content/blog/react-hooks/index.md

 author: ajeasmith
 ---

-#### React Hooks -
-functions that allow you to use state and lifecycle methods within functional components.

-##### Types of hooks:
-- useState - let's you add and update state within your functional components.
-- useRef - make a reference to an element.
-- useEffect - method similar to componentDidMount, gets called when component renders.

-let's do a quick review on how state is managed within class based components...
+Before I dive into react hooks and functional components, let's do a quick review on how state is managed within class based components...

 ```
 import React, { Component } from 'react'